Kankaria Lake Ahmedabad Entry Fee

 Entry fee and timings of Kankaria Lake

-The entry fee for adults are Rs.25 per person, Rs.10 per person for children and Re.1 per person if it’s an educational trip for school children.
+The entry fee for adults is Rs.25 per person, Rs.10 per person for children and Re.1 per person if it’s an educational trip for school children.
 There is free entry for senior citizens and children below 3 years of age as well as for joggers.
 However, the joggers are restricted to a free entry only between 4:00 am to 8:00 am.

 Kankaria Lake is open on all days of the week except Mondays.
 It opens from 4:00 am - 8:00 am and then reopens again from 9:00 am - 10:00 pm.